Atchison, Kansas, 1854:

 Lynelle put the small carrots, beans and squash into the basket, her shoulders slumping as she counted her meager harvest, and went back into the house.

-Boone had seen her struggle to her feet in the garden and snuck inside ahead of her.
-When she stepped inside, he was already sprawled out on the dirt floor, picked up his etching stick, and appeared busy drawing pictures.
+Boone had beaten Lynelle back inside.
+He had sprawled out on the dirt floor, picked up his etching stick, and appeared busy drawing pictures when she came in.
 His tousled black hair was still coated with the sand and sweat from the morning’s chore.
 “Where’s my vagabond mama been this time?”
 He took to calling her vagabond because lately she’d taken to wandering off for hours at a time.

 “Look, Mama, the horse is running free as the wind.
 And I drew me over here, so that it runs to me.”

 Even with General Tyler dead, his paternal disapproval gone, his kind’s hatred of Kae-gon’s people would never die, and having a child as a blend of both would never change that.
-She often found one of her Shakespeare tales to fit every situation—the two of them would search long into the night to find something to make them sigh in understanding.
-She and Kae-gon were so Romeo & Juliet that she felt herself die a little more every time she remembered his arms around her.
+She often found one of her Shakespeare tales to fit every situation—the two of them would search long into the night to find something that made them sigh in understanding.
+She and Kae-gon were Romeo & Juliet, and Boone understood her sighs whenever they read that balcony scene together.

 “The garden, Boone.
 We can do some Shakespeare after dinner.”
 She had sent him to white schools a few times but they had tormented him, forcing his desk into the corner in the front of the room so no one would worry about their scalps by sitting too close to him.
 But she told Boone he would only stay safe in the white world, so she kept sending him there.
 And made it up to him by teaching him Shakespeare and the joys of acting the words out loud as he learned to read.

 “It is a shame my twin brother died.
-You would leave me alone sometimes.”
+Maybe he could do some chores and you would leave me alone sometimes.”
 Boone often said things that just popped into his head.

 She sniffled and wiped her nose on her sleeve as she pushed him away.
 “Boone, why are you sitting here?
 I told you, git.
 Harvest your garden.
 Mind your mama.”